 How to store chickpea brownies?

 These brownies must be stored in an airtight container in the fridge.
 They last up to 5 days if you can wait that time to eat them all.
-Another option is to freeze them in a sealed bag or box and thaw at room temperature the day before serving.
+Another option is to freeze them in a sealed bag or box and thaw them at room temperature the day before serving.

 Does it taste like chickpeas?